CSIClough/StarShipSimEditor/README.md

 To create a new entry either enter the fields as needed or select an existing object as a template and click on "Clone Current" then modify as required before clicking on "Save Changes"

 TODO:

-include data restrictions to stop invalid data being entered. include support for stars being added properly. make it obvious when in clone mode.
+Include data restrictions to stop invalid data being entered. - Started 01/06/2025

+Include support for stars being added properly.

+Make it obvious when in clone mode. - Done 01/06/2025